juanjemdIos/somef-core/README.md

 This option is recommended over installing Poetry with pip install.

-Now Poetry will handle the installation of SOMEF and all its dependencies configured in the `toml` file.
+Now Poetry will handle the installation of SOMEF-core and all its dependencies configured in the `toml` file.

 To test the correct installation of poetry run: